gkossakowski/kentuckymule/README.md

   compiler performance before by following the conventional wisdom to "avoid premature optimization" and had very limited results.
 Kentucky Mule takes a paranoid approach and assumes itself to sit at the fringes of the conventional software construction practices.
-In particular, almost everything in Kentucky Mule is an exercise in premature optimization.
+Almost everything in Kentucky Mule is an exercise in premature optimization.
   3. It's a voyage - my goal was to explore fresh ideas in compiler architecture I wanted to see effects on potential performance gains of an implementation